thewoolleyman/gitrflow/README.md

 on them, there will be some fundamental differences in the release branch support in gitrflow:

+**UPDATE: Actually you can have a "develop" branch as your main if you want.
+My thinking has evolved on this, it doesn't really matter what you name your upstream branch, or if you have it "promoted" to other branches, e.g. the standard Gitflow develop -> master approach.
+I'll update the docs accordingly, but everything else still applies.
+TODO: UPDATE ACCORDINGLY.**

 1. There will be no "develop" branch.
   * All feature and release branches will have the "master" branch as their upstream.
 The only purpose of the "master" branch in the gitflow workflow